Conversion Rate Optimization (CRO) Guide: How to Make Your Website Work Smarter (2023)

 Americans use smartphones to access the web more than they use computers.

-If your website isn’t optimized for mobile you’re going to lose those mobile web users – and fast.
+If your website isn’t optimized for mobile, you’ll lose those mobile web users – and fast.

 You could design two websites – one for mobile and one for desktop.
 Many businesses do this.

-But this approach means that you now have two parallel websites to maintain and update.
+But this approach means you have two parallel websites to maintain and update.
 In other words – twice the work.

 The alternative is to invest in a responsive design for your website.
 Responsive designs can adapt to whatever screen size they appear on to provide a seamless user experience.

-A poor mobile experience provides its own kind of friction.
+A poor mobile experience provides friction.
 Optimizing your website for mobile access will smooth the way for your visitors, leading to increased conversions.

 13. Use social proof

-Reassure customers that what you’re offering is worth their time with testimonials and other social proof.
+Reassure customers that your offering is worth their time with testimonials and other social proof.

 As we wrote in our look at 6 word-of-mouth marketing strategies: